Open access peer-reviewed chapter - ONLINE FIRST

 3.3 Mechanism for the determination of pyraclostrobin using PAS coupling reagent

-In this method, para-amino sulphonic acid (PAS) is used as a new reagent for the formation of a color azo complex with target analytes, which is acts as a strong electrophilic in nature.
-PAS, a coupling reagent, reacts with OCl (pyraclostrobin) during the consumption of 4.0 mM of PAS dye to giving a mixture of products.
-The remaining arene and azo group reduced the color intensity of reagent through disruption of the conjugation system in the PAS dye [15].
+In this method, para-amino sulfonic acid (PAS) is used as a new reagent for the formation of a color azo complex with target analytes, which is acts as a strong electrophilic in nature.
+PAS, a coupling reagent, reacts with OCl (pyraclostrobin) during the consumption of 4.0 mM of PAS dye to give a mixture of products.
+The remaining arene and azo groups reduced the color intensity of the reagent through disruption of the conjugation system in the PAS dye [15].

-The schematic of the mechanism for selective detection of pyraclostrobin with PAS dye for coupling reaction is completed following step and reactions are shown in Figure 3.
-The first step is diazotization process where the aromatic amine (p- amino sulphonic acid) is treated with nitrous acid or sodium nitrite, which is converted into nitrous acid in the presence of a strong acid like HCl at below 5°C temperature.
-This results in the loss of H2O and the formation of a new triple bonded nitrogen atoms.
-This is followed by two proton transfers from nitrogen to oxygen accompanied by reorganization of the pi bonding framework such as forming N–N (pi), breaking N–O (pi).
-This is based on more stability of aromatic di azonium salts as compared to aliphatic diazonium salts, because the electron-rich benzene ring stabilizes the N ≡ N group or delocalised system [16].
+The schematic of the mechanism for selective detection of pyraclostrobin with PAS dye for coupling reaction is completed following step, and reactions are shown in Figure 3.
+The first step is diazotization process where the aromatic amine (p-amino sulfonic acid) is treated with nitrous acid or sodium nitrite, which is converted into nitrous acid in the presence of a strong acid like HCl at below 5°C temperature.
+This results in the loss of H2O and the formation of new triple-bonded nitrogen atoms.
+This is followed by two proton transfers from nitrogen to oxygen accompanied by reorganization of the pi bonding framework such as forming N∙N (pi) and breaking N∙O (pi).
+This is based on the greater stability of aromatic diazonium salts than aliphatic diazonium salts because the electron-rich benzene ring stabilizes the N≡N group or delocalized system [16].
 If the temperature rises above 5°C, the benzene diazonium chloride decomposes to form phenol and nitrogen gas is given off (Figure 3).
-The second step is the coupling reaction where a benzene diazonium chloride reacts with benzene ring having pyraclostrobin as a pesticide to produced red color of azo compound.
-The mechanism involves an initial attack of a coupling agent (phenols or anilines) on an electrophilic diazonium ion, followed by loss of a proton.
+The second step is the coupling reaction, where a benzene diazonium chloride reacts with a benzene ring having pyraclostrobin as a pesticide to produced red color of azo compound.
+The mechanism involves an initial attack of a coupling agent (phenols or anilines) on an electrophilic diazonium ion, followed by the loss of a proton.
 This process is known as the coupling reaction (Figure 3).
-The reason for PAS reagent couples with pyraclostrobin in an acidic medium and give the red color of pyraclostrobin:PAS azo complex is following.
-The diazonium salts act as an electrophilic nature and attacking the nucleophilic site during the reaction.
+The reason for PAS reagent couples with pyraclostrobin in an acidic medium and gives the red color of pyraclostrobin:PAS azo complex is following.
+The diazonium salts act as an electrophilic nature and attack the nucleophilic site during the reaction.
 A colored precipitate of azo compound is formed immediately on reaction of diazonium salt with amines or phenols.
-Azo dyes are compounds that contain two aromatic fragments connected by N=N double bond.
-Azo compounds are stable so the dyes do not fade.
+Azo dyes are compounds that contain two aromatic fragments connected by an N〓N double bond.
+Azo compounds are stable, so the dyes do not fade.

 3.4 Optimization and analytical parameters